a-barrel/The-Bulletin-MVP-Public-Copy/README.md

-# The Bulletin – Location-Based Social Media MVP :v
+# The Bulletin – Location-Based Social Media MVP :l

 The Bulletin is a cost-effective social platform that uses GPS features so people can share their locations and connect with others nearby.